 - 11. In the Layer Controls, you can view a histogram of the displayed imagery.
 Go to the Layer Controls and click on the Histogram tab for the 10.8 μm image.
 You can zoom in on a range of data and the display window will correspondingly change.
-Left Click + Drag on the histogram to create a box of data to inspect closer.
+Left Click+Drag on the histogram to create a box of data to inspect closer.
 Note the range of the data in the image display changes to match the range on your histogram.
 Click Reset if you wish to return to the original histogram and to the original image. - 12.
-Create a local dataset to access other imagery files on your local machine.
-To load real-time data skip to step 14. - a.
-In the Main Display, select Tools -> Manage ADDE Datasets. - b.
-Set up datasets with the FY2E AREA files provided with this tutorial.
-In the ADDE Data Manager, select File -> New Local Dataset, and enter the following parameters:

-Dataset: MEGI_VIS Image Type: FY2E VIS satellite data Format: McIDAS AREA.
-Under Directory:, select the <local path>/Satellite/fy2e_vis_megi directory.
-Add Dataset.
+Create a local dataset to access the FY2E Visible imagery files.
+To load real-time data skip to step 18. - a.
+In the Main Display window, select the Tools -> Manage ADDE Datasets menu item. - b.
+In the ADDE Data Manager, select File -> New Local Dataset, and enter the following parameters: - Dataset MEGI_VIS - Image Type FY2E VIS satellite data - Format McIDAS AREA - Directory select the <local path>/Data/Satellite/fy2e_vis_megi directory